bruceravel/larch-plugin-tutorial/mback/objectivefunction.md

 vectorized calculations.
 Rather than iterating through the energy range (as a Fortran programmer might do), arrays are added and multiplied together, relying that NumPy conventions will do the iterations correctly and efficiently.
-As we will see in th next chapter, employing vectorization is a huge win in terms of execution time.
+As we will see in the next chapter, employing vectorization is a huge win in terms of execution time.